AgrimNautiyal/mayankshah1607.github.io/README.md

-# personal_website
+# My Website
-This is my personal website.

-Website is up and running at www.mayankshah.in
+This repository contains the code to my personal website made using ReactJS.
+Check it out [here](www.mayankshah.in)